ewanhmack05/HIBOB-Autofill/README.md

 # HiBob Project Filler

-A Chrome extension that saves your **Project**, **Project task**, and **Reason** in a popup and auto-fills the HiBob Attendance modal (uses the reliable “type → ArrowDown → Enter” commit flow, a.k.a. v7 behavior).
+A Chrome extension that saves your **Project**, **Project task**, and **Reason** in a popup and auto-fills the HiBob Attendance modal (uses the reliable “type → ArrowDown → Enter” commit flow).
 Includes a checkbox to enable automatic filling when the modal opens, plus a **Fill Now** action and keyboard shortcut.

 ---

 ## Features

 - 🔁 One-click **Fill Now** (or auto-fill when the modal appears)
-- ⌨️ Robust dropdown commit: **ArrowDown → Enter** with retries/delays
 - 📝 Remembers **Project**, **Project task**, **Reason**
-- ✅ Optional live suggestions in the popup (when background has cached lists)
-- ⚙️ Minimal, local-only storage; no external servers

 ---

 ## Folder Structure